Asthma (Tamaka Shwasa)

 - Forceful bouts of respiration rarely associated with loss of consciousness

 - Discomfort during lying position and comfort during sitting position

 Diet and Regimen for Asthma

 Moderate breathing exercises can be performed by Asthma patients.
 Avoiding excessive exercise, exposure to smoke and dust helps in controlling Asthma.
-Clothing must be capable of protecting ears, throat and chest region while travelling.
+Clothing must be capable of protecting ears, throat, and chest region while traveling.

 - Cold and heavy food such as black gram, ice creams etc.

 - Avoid usage of excessive sweet, sour and salty food substances

 - Avoid the usage of fermented milk products

 - Reduce the usage of non-vegetarian food.
 Deeply fried or stored or packed or processed non-vegetarian materials must be avoided completely.

 - Red rice